slashben/hadassah-picoctf-2025-writeups/writeups/cryptography/substitution1/README.md

 ### Final Touch: Human Adjustment

 The tool gave me a flag, but it was rejected.
 I suspected that one of the letters in the key might be wrong.
-I noticed that the character `'j'` might actually be `'q'`, so I made the change manually — and it worked!
+I noticed that the character `'J'` might actually be `'Q'`, so I made the change manually — and it worked!

 ---